 Our economy is dependent on the state of the environment, for example the tourism sector needs a "clean and green" New Zealand brand and commercial fishers need properly managed oceans full of fish.
-By taking strong, bold action to restore nature as part of the government's coronavirus recovery response, we will help secure the future for everyone who depends on it for their work, play, and mental wellbeing.
+We have seen how working together has enabled New Zealand to defeat and control a virus, the same spirit can also help secure the environment for our work, play, and mental wellbeing.